 Aspire4U are proud to support the Flyover Festival in Birmingham this summer.
 Taking place in Hockley Circus, no such conventional venue is used for the purpose.
 Instead, we see opportunity and impact created in the choice of location.
-The event’s held under a motorway flyover and comprises a vibrant blend of dance and visual artists showcasing talent.
+In fact, the event’s held under a motorway flyover and comprises a vibrant blend of dance and visual artists showcasing talent.

 It seems there’s no danger of the show discontinuing either, as it’s now in its tenth year.
 The festival celebrates black cultural traditions.
-Although its purpose is also in affirming positive associations with communities.
-It’s about tackling misconceptions and categorisation.
+Indeed its purpose is also in affirming positive associations with communities.
+It’s about tackling misconceptions and categorisation firstly.
 Soweto Kinch, an award-winning saxophonist and jazz musician, leads and organises it all.

 In a previous interview, Soweto has stated “The only time we ever made the headlines here in Hockley was for gun crime, knife crime and unemployment.
 I wanted to re-brand my own area and make spaces like this more habitable for different generations-jazz musicians, people over fifty and teenagers, to try and counteract a lot of the postcode rivalry, the postcode narrative that’s in our area.”

 With closures of arts organisations, certain areas could be regarded as lacking in positive spaces for creativity.
 The Drum Arts Centre is an example.
-After 22 years the venue was closed down due to a funding crisis.
+After 22 years the venue closed down due to a funding crisis.
 But inspiration and ideas can thrive anywhere.
-The Flyover experience provides a healthy outlet for rising talents.
-Soweto’s aim is in injecting freshness and new perspective in certain areas; rather than being deterred by the breaking-down of communities.
-The place you would absent-mindedly walk through on your way to work now is a spot utilised by atists.
-It’s a spot well chosen.
+So the Flyover experience provides a healthy outlet for rising talents.
+Indeed Soweto’s aim is in injecting freshness and new perspective in certain areas.
+The dead space transforms into a spot utilised by artists.
 The open space of the flyover is the base for a resounding boom.
-And the raw energy of music syncronises with the chaos of traffic overhead.
+And the raw energy of music synchronises with the chaos of traffic overhead.

 What to Expect